 In Moab we go to the only watering hole/eatery worth a visit: the Moab Brewery.
 We still remember it from our last stay some 20 years ago.

 In front of the place quite some folk is hanging around.
-Quickly we discover why they’re all gathering around the entrance – they’re waiting for a table to be free.
+Quickly we discover why they’re all gathering around the entrance – they’re waiting for a table to be available.
 Dear eaters inside hurry up.
 If not some poor guys will simply starve next to you.
 Of course, we’re not too astonished about the strange behaviour of these people.
 In the meantime we know the tribal ritual of Americans to hang around at the eatery’s entrance before being allowed to munch something.

 Finally our little waiting time is well honoured – with some Pale Ale from their brewery.